Learning to Segment Object Candidates via Recursive Neural Networks: Related Work

 \subsection{Region Grouping}

 This branch of researches ~\cite{uijlings2013selective,krahenbuhl2014geodesic,carreira2012cpmc,manen2013prime,arbelaez2014multiscale,rantalankila2014generating, bergh2013online} cast the object proposal generation as a process of hierarchical region segmentation or partition.
-Starting from an initial over-segmentation, these methods usually adopt a cross-region similarity / distance metric that works together with region merging algorithms.
+Starting from an initial over-segmentation, these methods usually adopt a cross-region similarity / distance metric \cite{lin2017cross,chen2016deep} that works together with region merging algorithms.
 As a representative example of these methods, Uijlings et al. ~\cite{uijlings2013selective} leveraged four types of low-level features (e.g., color, texture etc.) for similarity computing and generated object proposals via hierarchical greedy grouping.
 Using similar features with ~\cite{uijlings2013selective}, Manen et al. ~\cite{manen2013prime} learned the merging probabilities and introduced a randomized prim algorithm for region grouping.
+Following similar hierarchical grouping methods, Wang et al. \cite{wang2015object} proposed a multi-branch hierarchical segmentation method via learning multiple merging strategies at each step.
 Arbel\'aez et al. ~\cite{arbelaez2014multiscale} constructed hierarchical segmentations and explored the combinatorial space to combine multi-scale regions into proposals.
+Xiao et al. \cite{xiao2015complexity} proposed a complexity-adaptive distance metric for grouping the neighbouring super-pixels.
+It combined a low-complexity distance and a high-complexity distance to adapt different complexity levels.
+Kr{\"a}henb{\"u}hl and Koltun \cite{krahenbuhl2014geodesic} trained classifiers to adaptively place seeds to hit the objects in the image, and identified a small set of level sets as object proposals for each seed.
+This method was further improved by ensembling multiple models to generate more diverse proposals \cite{krahenbuhl2015learning}.
 Rantalankila et al. ~\cite{rantalankila2014generating} integrated local region merging and global graph-cut to generate proposals.
-Due to their high localization accuracy, they are adopted in many state-of-the-art object detection ~\cite{girshick2014rich,he2014spatial} and object discovery ~\cite{cho2015unsupervised} algorithms.
+Due to their high localization accuracy, they are adopted in many state-of-the-art object detection \cite{girshick2014rich,he2014spatial} and object discovery \cite{cho2015unsupervised} algorithms.
 However, these mentioned methods mainly adopt fixed similarity measures for merging regions or finding object proposals, leading to suboptimal performances when handling complex cases.
 In contrast, our approach adaptively learns the region merging similarity and the objectness measure during the process of hierarchical region grouping.
 Moreover, our method also introduces randomness into the bottom-up searching of region composition and yields significant improvement over existing methods.